 1. East Coast Lagoon Food Village

 If you want to eat where the locals eat and have a real Singapore food experience, you have to visit Hawker Centres.
 My favourite is the East Coast Lagoon Food Village.
-You’ll find it along the East Coast Parkway and can get there easily via Uber or Taxi (any cab driver worth their salt will know it).
+You’ll find it along the East Coast Parkway and can get there easily via Grab or Taxi (any cab driver worth their salt will know it).
 Once there, head down toward the water and grab a seat.
-You can order a few ice cold tallies of Tiger then get stuck into a huge range of great Singaporean food!
+You can order a few ice-cold tallies of Tiger and then get stuck into a huge range of great Singaporean food!
 This is the place to get adventurous and try all of Singapore’s famous foods.
 Get stuck into chicken rice, rojak, popiah, BBQ chicken wings, seafood, hotpot and so much more.
 It’s an authentic experience and incredible food at a fraction of the price of fancy restaurants.

 2. Komala Villas

 My mum and I eat here at least once each time I visit my family in Singapore and it’s always one of the two must-try food recommendations I give people (the other being the food village above).
 You’ll find Komala Villas located in Little India, serving up incredible Indian vegetarian food.
 If you aren’t a vegetarian, don’t let the word vegetarian throw you off – the food is fantastic whether you’re a carnivore or not.
 I highly recommend the masala dosai, a large crispy pancake stuffed with curried potatoes, accompanied by dipping sauces.
 For a big hunger, go the ‘special meal,’ it comes with extra veggies.
 After your meal, set out to explore Little India (just avoid the hottest parts of the day if possible).